-(f) Central Bank of India, a financial creditor has filed a petition under section 7 of the Insolvency and Bankruptcy Code, 2016 before the National Company Law Tribunal (NCLT), Ahmedabad for initiating Corporate Insolvency Resolution Process (CIRP) against the Company for an amount of Rs.
+(h) Central Bank of India, a financial creditor has filed a petition under section 7 of the Insolvency and Bankruptcy Code, 2016 before the National Company Law Tribunal (NCLT), Ahmedabad for initiating Corporate Insolvency Resolution Process (CIRP) against the Company for an amount of Rs.
 1059.59 Crores.
 The Company has filed its affidavit of objection and the Bank has filed rebuttal affidavit.
-The matter was lastly heard by the Hon'ble NCLT on 04.05.2022 and reserved for order.
+The matter was lastly heard by the Hon'ble NCLT on May 4, 2022 and reserved for order.
+In view of settlement with Central Bank of India, the Hon'ble NCLT has not pronounced the order and finally on November 16, 2022, the Central Bank of India has withdrawn the petition.